Rome Electric Bike Tour

 Tour Options

-Choose from three routes: Historic Center, Villa Borghese, or Via Appia and its surroundings.
+You can choose from three routes—the Historic Center, Villa Borghese, or Via Appia and its surroundings:

 Historic Center Tour (4 Hours)

-This route covers landmarks in Rome's old town, including the Tiber River and Tiber Island.
-Stops include the Basilica of San Pietro in Vincoli, Colosseum, Piazza Venezia, Pantheon, Piazza Navona, Castel Sant’Angelo, and St. Peter’s Square.
+This route takes you through Rome's old town, reaching Tiber Island and the Circus Maximus, where we’ll discuss ancient chariot races.
+Other stops include Basilica of San Pietro in Vincoli, Colosseum, Piazza Venezia, Pantheon, Piazza Navona, and Castel Sant’Angelo.

 Villa Borghese Tour (2.5 Hours)